 - Dust is burning off

 If you are smelling this scent, completely turn off your AC system and gas.
-Then open all your windows and call an HVAC company.
+Then open all your windows and call an HVAC company for repair.

 If the AC Smells like Chemicals…